Monkey (song): Critical reception

 Pan-European magazine Music & Media wrote, "One of the most overtly funky, disco-oriented tracks on the LP Faith.
 A hard hitting dance number."

 Music video

 The official music video for the song was directed by Andy Morahan and choreographed by Paula Abdul.
-It comprises footage of George's 1988 tour (including scenes of him performing intense choreography with a female dancer) and him performing the song in a simple white t-shirt and black hat against a white background.
+It comprises footage from the Faith Tour (including scenes of Michael performing intense choreography) and him performing the song in a simple white T-shirt and black hat against a white background.
 Some of the scenes are shown in grey scale, with the tour footage being shown with tinted blue lights all over.